top of page

 Screenshot 2025-01-05 at 6.14.55 PM.png

-In the future, I will try to make social media posts every Saturday that link to the stories we posted during that week.
+I came up with the idea for our social media team to post weekly wrap ups on Saturdays, directing people to read will try to make social media posts every Saturday that link to the stories we posted during that week.
 The New York Times posts Instagram stories every weekend with their stories from the week, so I would model this after them.
-This would drive traffic from our 1,400+ followers to visit the website on Saturdays.
+This drives traffic from our 1,600+ followers to visit the website on Saturdays.

 2. Page views decline drastically over school breaks.